-The photo above is the moment I picked-up Julius.
+This photo is the moment I picked up Julius for the first time.
 We were there to remove him from his critical situation and take him to The House of Hope; SERV International’s Children’s Home in Lodwar, Kenya.
 Julius was an orphan.
 I immediately looked into his eyes (that’s what I had always done in the U.S., engage with a child by making eye contact); this was different.
 He was different.
 I panicked inside.
 I’d thought this moment through a hundred times.
 I had no idea…

 We spent the rest of the day picking up other orphans who had been identified as being in critical need.
 We would bring the caretakers food and they would thank us for taking the child for whom they could not provide.
 Typically, the youngest orphan would be the last to receive food, water, or clothing, so they would be the ones we would take.
 I wish we could save them all.